a-schaefers/i3-wm-gruvbox-theme/README.md

 'lxappearance' program but there are many ways to apply a theme.
 You can also use the program to set gtk fonts here.
 I use 'hack'.

-8. The last and hardest part is conky. https://github.com/brndnmtthws/conky I have decided I do not like conky after hacking on this default config for more time than I'd like to admit.
+8. The hardest part is conky. https://github.com/brndnmtthws/conky I have decided I do not like conky after hacking on this default config for more time than I'd like to admit.
 It is the most ugly code I've seen since 1995.
 I do not guarantee it will look right for you, but it displays fine on my 1366x768 laptop screen. conkyrc is the clock/date. conkyrc2 is the process list / disk space and will need some tweaking